prevwong/craft.js/packages/docs/docs/concepts/editor-components.md

 ```

 ## Changing Node state
-In user components, we have seen connectors like `connect` and `drag` which are used to manage the DOM and manage a node's event state - `active`, `hover` and `dragging`.
+In user components, we have seen connectors like `connect` and `drag` which are used to manage the DOM and manage a node's event state - `selected`, `hover` and `dragged`.

 Now, what if we would need to modify a node's event state ?